 - Unscrew the casing and look at how the air filter is positioned inside.
 This is important so you know which way to put the new one in.

 - Slip out the old filter, and insert the new one exactly how the old one was sat.
 Remember to reseal the casing when you’re done.

-Bonus tip: To extend the life of your current air filter remove it from the casing and give it a blast with compressed air to remove dust and debris.
+Bonus tip: You can extend the life of your current air filter by removing it from the casing and giving it a blast with compressed air to remove dust and debris.

 Perform DIY Battery Maintenance

 Faulty batteries account for a huge number of breakdowns in the UK each year, yet many of these could be avoided with a little DIY battery maintenance.
 Batteries may seem complicated but with a little care and know-how, you can keep your battery ticking over happily — potentially saving you hundreds in unexpected repairs.

 Have a look at your car’s battery and see if it’s in good condition.
 Residue on the posts and clamps can lead to a poor connection, which could result in a breakdown and a pricey trip to the garage.
 Spot any grime on the battery and it could be time to give it a routine clean, something that’s easier than you might think:

 - Remove the battery terminals, starting with the negative cable first.
 If they’re stuck or gunged up, use a flathead screwdriver to pry them loose.

 - Using a wire brush, scrub the battery terminals to remove dirt and grime.
 You might come across DIY tips recommending home remedies such as Coca Cola for cleaning, but we’d recommend using a professional cleaning product instead such as Engine & Parts Degreaser.

 - Once you’ve removed all traces of residue, rinse the battery with a little water before drying with a rag.
 Then, reverse the steps listed above to replace the battery terminals.